elixir-europe/rdmkit/pages/national_resources/si_resources.md

 ---

 title: Slovenia
-search_exclude: true
 country_code: SI
-page_id:  si_resources
 description: This page provides a general overview of national resources on Research Data Management (RDM) in Slovenia.
-contributors: [Brane Leskošek, Marko Vidak, Nadja Žlender]
+contributors: [Brane Leskošek, Marko Vidak, Nadja Žlender, Polonca Ferk]
-coordinators: [Brane Leskošek, Marko Vidak, Nadja Žlender, Polonca Ferk]
+coordinators: [Brane Leskošek, Marko Vidak, Nadja Žlender]

 # Link to other pages in the tool assembly section on the RDMkit by listing the page_id.
 # More information on which page_id you can use can be found at https://rdmkit.elixir-europe.org/website_overview